benoitlahoz/isf-transitions/README.md

 `yarn copy`

-to automatically copy the converted transitions in your ISF folder (tested only on macOS).
+to automatically copy the converted transitions in your ISF folder (tested on macOS).

 If not specifically mentionned below, all shaders work in [Millumin 4](https://www.millumin.com/v4/index.php), [VDMX 5](https://vidvox.net/) and [ISF Editor](https://isf.vidvox.net/desktop-editor/) on macOS.
 Some of the shaders have also been tested on macOS in After Effects with [ISF plugin](https://github.com/baku89/ISF4AE).

 #### Flip

-However, destination (`to` input) image **appears vertically flipped in Millumin**.
+Destination (`to` input) image **appears vertically flipped in Millumin**.
 A `flip` option has been added to handle this case.

 ### Conversion

-If one wants to update and convert the current `gl-transitions` repository:
+If you want to update and convert the current `gl-transitions` repository:

 - Clone this repository.
 - Update submodule: `git submodule update --remote --merge`.
 - `npm run convert` or `yarn convert`.

+It is strongly suggested to make a **Pull Request** if things have changed :-)!

 #### Patches